Great couples are not necessarily devoid of relationship conflict.

 Is Zero Conflict Possible?

 In a way, the avoidant style couple has very little conflict.

 But zero conflict at all, it’s probably not a healthy relationship.
 Couples need to hear their differences and they need to raise the issues that are painful for them.

-So while disagreement and conflict might make us feel miserable at times, it’s helpful in the long rum.
+So while disagreement and conflict might make us feel miserable at times, it’s helpful in the long run.

 Emotional Bond & Conflict Management

 Finally, I would like to introduce a different point of view.

-But Sue Johnson, author of Hold Me Tight, says that handling conflict is the tip of the iceberg, and the real core issue a strong emotional bond.
+But Sue Johnson, author of Hold Me Tight, says that handling conflict is the tip of the iceberg, and the real core issue is a strong emotional bond.

-With a strong emotional bond, even poor conflict management skill will give you a solid, healthy relationship.
+With a strong emotional bond, even poor conflict management skills will give you a solid, healthy relationship.

 I believe conflict management skills are more important than Sue makes them out to be, but I also agree with her marriage.